10XGenomics/enclone/README.md

 ### How to run `enclone`

-It can be as sample as typing e.g. `enclone BCR=/home/my_name/experiment_123` where the path is where your Cell Ranger output live, but there are many options to learn about.
+It can be as sample as typing e.g. `enclone BCR=/home/my_name/experiment_123` where the path is where your Cell Ranger outputs live, but there are many options to learn about.
 For example, if you want to combine many datasets, you can do that, but you probably need to provide a metadata file that describes the datasets.
 You can find most of the `enclone` documentation within its online menus.
 To get started you should: